pkali/omc65/README.md

 # omc65
+Our Macro Crossassembler for 6502

 Mac65 compatible 6502 crossassembler

-omc54 was originally coded for Atari ST in PURE-C around 1990-1991.
+omc54 was originally coded for Atari ST at in PURE-C around 1990-1991.
 Later it was ported to win32.
 It was used in several commercial games and a few demoscene prods.